lunarc/lunarc_docs/docs/getting_started/authenticator_howto.md

 The process to install and set up the OneTouch authenticator is in five (5) steps, **ALL** steps must be performed correctly so **PLEASE** read the instructions carefully.
+**Your login will fail if you don't complete the token activation.**

 ## Step 1: Download and install PhenixID OneTouch
 Download and install the **PhenixID OneTouch** app on your smartphone.
 The correct app is free of charge.